 To build an additional closet in your home you will have to start by creating the closet door frame.

 Get some 2x4 boards to create the closet door frame.
-You can build the frame flat on the floor and raise it up into place, or you can build it in place to begin with.
+You can build the frame flat on the floor and raise it up into place, or you can build it in place, to begin with.
 Each method has about the same level of difficulty, so choose whichever is more comfortable for you.
-If you choose to build it on the floor, remember to build it at least ¼-inch shorter from the ceiling height.
+If you choose to build it on the floor, remember to build it at least ¼-inch shorter than the ceiling height.
 Once you raise the frame your shims will close the gap created at the top.

 Cut your king studs to 3 ¾ inches lower than the overall height of the ceiling.
 You should have one king stud on both sides of the door.
 The king studs are important because the other studs will come off of these.
 Make sure you are measuring and using the right materials for these.